MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### 3. RFID Reader ###

 Open the `mfrc522` sketch.
 Add the VMA405 RFID Reader device to your breadboard, and wire up the pins.
-The Arduino's SPID pins are named, but the pin numbers are given in the comment at the top of `mfrc522.ino` for convenience.
+The Arduino's Serial Peripheral Interface (SPI) pins are named, but the pin numbers are given in the comment at the top of `mfrc522.ino` for convenience.

 Upload the sketch, open the serial monitor, and test with the RFID tag.
 You should get the access denied signal, and a printout in the serial monitor of your card's serial number.
 Update `cards[]` in the sketch with your card's serial